rosocz/TrafficSign/writeup.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

 The first image might be difficult to classify because its a bit skew and some training sessions omit number "1" and classified it as 20km/h.
 Constant problem is with third image, where it's very often classified as pedestrians.
-This image has very low accuracy.
+Classification of this image is not very stable.
 5th image, wild animals crossing, had low accuracy level as well, after additional augumentation activity is quite stable.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).